Azure/Communication/releasenotes/2021-February-3.md

 2. Fix CallAgent.join() api accepting undefined CallContext.
 Api must now take a GroupLocator or MeetingLocator

 # Breaking API Changes
-1. New flow for collection subscriptions:
+1. New flow for properties/collection subscriptions.
+Application has to inspect current values and subscribe to update events for future values
 ```js
     // Subscribe to participants currently in a Call
     call.remoteParticipants.forEach(p => {